SB6: Rhododendron control

 - clean up the site as soon as possible after burning – burning on a metal sheet reduces damage to the soil and makes it easier to remove ash from the site

-When used on a woodland site the woodland management plan needs to both:
+If you want to use this item on a woodland site. your woodland management plan needs to identify rhododendron as both:

-These do not apply if rhododendron is being removed due to a tree health issue.
+These do not apply if you’re removing rhododendron due to a tree health issue.

-- an approved woodland management plan (unless the rhododendron is infected by Phytopthora ramorum, Phytophthora kernoviae or within 3km of an Statutory Plant Health Notice and a management plan is not needed)
+- an approved woodland management plan (unless the rhododendron is infected by Phytopthora ramorum, Phytophthora kernoviae or within 3km of a Statutory Plant Health Notice and you do not need a management plan)

 - any bank statements, receipted invoices, consents or permissions connected with the work

-- Forestry Commission Management Plan approval letter, if required
+- a Forestry Commission Management Plan approval letter (if required)

 The payment rate depends on the slope of the site and height of the rhododendron.

-Applicants can estimate the slope by eye but a clinometer will give a better assessment.
+You can estimate the slope by eye, but a clinometer will give a better assessment.

-Contours on maps can give an indication of slope but applicants will need to check the slope on the ground.
+Contours on maps can give an indication of slope but you’ll need to check the slope on the ground.

 Slope class | Type | Percentage incline (%) | Degree |